donnemartin / gitsome

 $ touch ~/.xonshrc

-For example, if additional completions are found in usr/local/etc/my_bash_completion.d/completion.bash
+For example, if additional completions are found in usr/local/etc/my_bash_completion.d/completion.bash, add the following line in ~/.xonshrc:

 $BASH_COMPLETIONS.append('/usr/local/etc/my_bash_completion.d/completion.bash')